miguelperezenciso/SeqBreed/README.md

     import genome as gg
     import selection as sel

+Program has been tested in mac and linux only, although it should run as any regular python script in windows.

 ### Quick startup
 The basic phylosophy of **SeqBreed** is to have a file with SNP data from the founder population (in vcf or plink - like format), specify causal SNPs (QTNs) and their effects for every phenotype (either in a file or can be simulated by the program) and, optionally, a pedigree that is used for gene-dropping.
 In addition to sequence data, the user can specify a subset of SNPs (a chip) that can be used to implement genomic selection, do a PCA or a GWAS.
 Next, new individuals can be manually added to the extant population or a selection scheme can be automatically implemented.
 At any stage, data can be inspected, exported or plotted via a Principal Component Analysis (PCA).